 It is also home to the famous New Belgium Fat Tire beer.
 When you’re not eating, drinking, or shopping, there are plenty of beautiful parks and reservoirs to explore in the area!

-Even if you are not a skiier, you should still check out the ski towns!
+Even if you are not a skier, you should still check out the ski towns!
 Breckenridge, Aspen, Buena Vista, & Vail are amongst the more popular ski towns.

 Top Colorado Parks to visit

-Rocky Mountain National Park is a national park, so you will need to pay to enter.
-However, if you have a national park pass (around $80/year), you can get in for free!
+Rocky Mountain National Park is an absolute Colorado bucket list MUST.
+You will need to pay to enter; however, if you have a national park pass (around $80/year), you can get in for free!

 There are plenty of hikes to do in here, for all skill levels.
 There are also plenty of roads to drive to certain viewpoints.

-Cub Lake is a easy-moderate level hike, and the views are beautiful!
+Cub Lake is an easy-moderate level hike, and the views are beautiful!
 You can also pack a picnic, or do some camping in the park as well!

 If you can, try to see a concert at the Red Rocks Amphitheatre!
-The outdoor venue is an amazing place to watch any artist, so see who is playing during your trip!
+The outdoor venue is an amazing place to watch an artist, so see who is playing during your trip!

 If not, there are plenty of easy hikes in the area with amazing views.
 Bring a picnic, go for a quick hike, or spend some time admiring the gorgeous huge red rocks!